jpdehollain/presentations/README.md

+# Didactic notebooks

+Collection of jupyter notebooks consisting of interactive lecture / application notes covering various topics related to quantum experiments.

-# Presentations
+## RISE Presentations

-Jupyter notebooks set up with [RISE](https://rise.readthedocs.io/) for lectures and presentations.
+The notebooks in this folders have been set up with [RISE](https://rise.readthedocs.io/) to use in lectures and presentations.

 To view and use the notebooks in presentation mode, install rise with: